openseattle/hack-to-end-homelessness/about.md

 I am a communications strategist with a background in global public affairs with the Department of State.
 My company, Whoa!
 Strategies, is based at Impact Hub Seattle in Pioneer Square.

-**Why I’m doing this:** I love Seattle and want technologists, startups, and all our citizens to feel at home in it.
-The future of my city depends on smart urban development, good public policy, and a professional approach to social problems.
-Here in Pioneer Square, we are surrounded by brilliant technologists and innovative thinkers, as well as compassion-driven organizations that work tirelessly to end homelessness.
+**Why I’m doing this:** Here in Pioneer Square, we are surrounded by brilliant technologists and innovative thinkers, as well as compassion-driven organizations that work tirelessly to end homelessness.
 After learning from those professionals that it is indeed possible to end homelessness and that technology can help, I threw myself into organizing this initiative.

 ***